triptixx/knot/README.md

     -v $PWD/rundir:/rundir \
     loxoo/knot-s6
 ```
-If you subscribe to the Gandi registrar, you can use the $ENDPOINT and $APIKEY variables that will trigger a cron configuration to automate DNSSEC registration tasks :
+If you subscribe to the NameSilo registrar, you can use the $ENDPOINT and $APIKEY variables that will trigger a cron configuration to automate DNSSEC registration tasks :
 ```shell
 docker run -d \
     --name=srvknot \